Tracing your family history?

 The recent burial registers are still held by the Church - this covers burials from about 1918 to the current date, although we have collected some earlier information by looking at gravestones.
 All previous registers have gone into the archives.
 The Notts Archive Office has Trowell's burial records up to 1918.

-The most recent records from here are not available on the web because they go right up to the present week so that there are confidentiality issues.
-There is however a Portable Document Format (PDF) file of the earlier records that we have that may be useful to you.
+The most recent records from here are not available online, because they go right up to the present week so that there are confidentiality issues.